Mmiglio/BiologicalData/README.md

 The last dataset is called `STRING network`, composed by all the proteins in the original dataset plus all direct interactors found in the `STRING database`.
 This dataset is created with the script `code/part2/string_network.py` and save in `datasets/string.txt`.

-In the notebooks `code/part2/{GeneOntology.ipynb, DiseaseOntology.ipynb}` the enrichment is performed.
+In the notebooks `code/part2/{GeneOntology.ipynb, DiseaseOntology.ipynb}` the background datasets are identified and the enrichment is performed.